superdaigo/personal-pi-hole/README.md

 # Personal Pi-hole

-This is my work log creating a personal pi-hole(https://pi-hole.net) machine on the GCP.
+This is my work log creating a personal pi-hole(https://pi-hole.net) machine on the GCP for Android private DNS.

-With Pi-hole, I expect web browsing on my personal phone to speed up by dropping unnecessary HTTP requests.
+I expect to speed up my mobile internet by dropping unnecessary network traffic.

 Also, it improves my personal internet security and privacy.